Wood Manufacturing Technology

 - Work effectively to complete assignments individually or as a team member.

-- Apply learned technical skills to new challenges while demonstrating the ability to anticipate any process errors and take corrective actions.
+- Apply learned technical skills to anticipate any process errors and take corrective actions.

-- Demonstrate the ability to efficiently use resources along with the ability to meet progress schedules and deadlines.
+- Demonstrate the ability to efficiently use resources to meet progress schedules and deadlines.

 - Cultivate a social confidence in a realistic problem-solving atmosphere.